Social media is, for the foreseeable future, an important part of your marketing strategy.

 You must be genuinely interested in what the people you follow are sharing.
 If not, don’t bother following or responding.
 When what you type is not from the heart, the effort is a waste of time.

 One day a person I follow, someone who hosts and produces a cable television show, tweeted a direct message asking if I ever visited in her area.
-My answer was “yes” (which was a true response), and I was invited to appear on an episode.
+My answer was yes (which was a truthful response), and I was invited to appear on an episode.

 It took a few hours for me to research demographics and other details before agreeing to the invitation.

-That show’s episode replays every year, and each time it airs I promote the segment and my business.
+That show’s episode, which you view below, replays every year, and each time it airs I promote the segment and my business.
 I also ordered a digital copy of my appearance as an example to my clients of what to do and what not to do to promote their businesses.

 Tweeting can do more for you than what it seems on the surface.
-Contact me so we can review your social media strategy so you, too, use your tweeting time wisely.
+Contact me today for an appearance to share with your audience how they can use their tweeting time wisely.